transcending1/Review/admin/subpage/modules/module_doc/SVM Regression.md

 # SVM Regression
+## Detailed Info
-+ Description
+### Description

-Epsilon-Support Vector Regression.
-The free para meters in the model are C and epsilon.
-The impl ementation is based on libsvm.
-The fit time comple xity is more than quadratic with the number of samples which makes it hard to scale to dataset s with more than a couple of 10000 samples.
-For la rge datasets consider using :class:`sklearn.svm .LinearSVR` or :class:`sklearn.linear_model.SGD Regressor` instead, possibly after a :class:`sk learn.kernel_approximation.Nystroem` transformer.
+'Epsilon-Support Vector Regression.
+The free para\n             meters in the model are C and epsilon.
+The impl\n             ementation is based on libsvm.
+The fit time comple\n             xity    is more than quadratic with the number of \n             samples which makes it hard    to scale to dataset\n             s with more than a couple of 10000 samples.
+For la\n             rge    datasets consider using :class:`sklearn.svm\n             .LinearSVR` or    :class:`sklearn.linear_model.SGD\n             Regressor` instead, possibly after a    :class:`sk\n             learn.kernel_approximation.Nystroem` transformer.'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Regression | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |